Earthquakes on May 11, 2026

 18.3 km---✓ ReviewedUSGS →

-A magnitude 2.4 earthquake was recorded 76 km SSW of Adak, Alaska on May 11, 2026 at 20:53 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 3.1 earthquake that occurred about 10 hours earlier.
+Reports of a magnitude 2.4 earthquake 76 km SSW of Adak, Alaska came in on May 11, 2026 at 20:53 UTC.
+Coming 10 hours after a magnitude 3.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of 18.3 km, the event was shallow crustal.
-Geolocation places the event at 51.205°N, -176.906°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 51.205°, -176.906°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11